ctokoli/hello-rails-back-end/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-Features will be added to the project.
+Features that will be added to the project.

 - **Add Authentication**
 - **Add Edit to API**